Common Signs of Pregnancy

 If the pregnancy test is positive, you should schedule a visit with your doctor.
 You should have another test just to make sure the first one was correct.
 Sometimes HCG levels can rise temporarily due to stress.

 Once it has been confirmed that you are pregnant, you should prepare yourself for motherhood.
-If you have been trying to get pregnant for a few months, you will already be considering things like where the nursery will be, who your doctor will be, and which hospital you will be giving birth.
+If you have been trying to get pregnant for a few months, you will already be considering things like where the nursery will be, who your doctor will be, and which hospital you will be giving birth to.
 If you have not been planning these things, you still have nine months to do so.

 Keep in mind that drugstore pregnancy tests are not full proof and you should visit your doctor to get confirmation that you are pregnant.